Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \subsubsection{Matching network optimization for candidate signal}

 We return to the value function of equation (\ref{eq:F_gen_def}) and consider the situation in which there is a candidate signal to validate.
 Is it still optimal to noise mismatch, in accordance with equation (\ref{eq:xi_opt})?
 Suppose that the frequency of the signal is $\nu_{\rm DM}^{0*}$.
-Assume the resonator is centered at frequency $\nu_{\rm DM}^{0*}$ with $Q_{s}(\nu_{r}, n(\nu_{r}), Q_{\rm int}, \xi) \simlt 10^{6}$ so that the signal is maximally resonantly enhanced and so that the dark-matter signal, of inverse width $\nu_{\rm DM}^{0*}/\Delta\nu_{\rm DM}\sim 10^{6}$, is within the sensitivity bandwidth.
+Assume the resonator is centered at frequency $\nu_{\rm DM}^{0*}$ with $Q_{s}(\nu_{r}, n(\nu_{r}), Q_{\rm int}, \xi) \simlt 10^{6}$ so that the signal is maximally resonantly enhanced and so that the dark-matter signal, of width $\Delta\nu_{\rm DM}/\nu_{\rm DM}^{0*}\sim 10^{-6}$, is within the sensitivity bandwidth.
 This condition may be enforced by setting the internal quality factor to $Q_{\rm int} \simlt 10^{6}$.
-In such a situation, we would, rather than assuming a log-uniform frequency probability distribution, adopt a prior that weights the probability high at this frequency.
-Keeping the other three assumptions introduced for the log-uniform search, this weighting would reduce the value function (\ref{eq:F_gen_def}) to
+In such a situation, rather than assuming a log-uniform frequency probability distribution, we adopt a prior that weights the probability high at frequency $\nu_{\rm DM}^{0*}$.
+Keeping the other three assumptions introduced for the log-uniform search, this weighting reduces the value function (\ref{eq:F_gen_def}) to

 For example, we could set the distribution to a delta function

 Using (\ref{eq:SNR_1_QLamp}) and (\ref{eq:InvN_Spectrum_Lorentzian}),